gowtham66866/session4-madhurauk/README.md

 This method implements the logical and gate for the user defined Qualean objects

 ### __repr__
-This method returns the representation of the Qualean object and the value it contains in a nicely formatted string.
+This method returns the representation of the Qualean object and the value it contains in a neatly formatted string.

 ### __str__
 This method returns the str object of value of the Qualean object mentioned.